What Are Some Popular Sports Medicine Careers?

 Physical therapists are responsible for restoring and maintaining patients' overall fitness and health.
 In this career, you often work with patients who experience physical disability as a result of injury or disease.
 After reviewing a patient's medical history, you will assess the status of their physical health and then develop a treatment plan that best suits the needs of the patient.
 As a physical therapist, you may work in a hospital, clinic, or private office.
 To become a physical therapist, you'll need to complete a master's-level or Doctor of Physical Therapy (DPT) degree program and become licensed.

 The number of jobs for physical therapists was expected to grow by 34% over 2014-2024, reported the BLS.
 Aging baby boomers and their need for physical therapy services was expected to drive this expected growth.

 A sports physician is a medical doctor who specializes in the prevention and treatment of injuries and conditions related to sports activities.
 As an aspiring sports physician, you'll pursue education in a traditional medical school and then complete specialized sports medicine training.
 Some schools offer Doctor of Philosophy degree programs in sports science combined with another concentration, such as rehabilitation and movement or orthopedics.

 Sports physicians are often employed by professional sports teams and can be the team's primary medical resource.
 Your position with a sports team would be to evaluate the physical well-being of the athletes.
 You might also help to select and fit athletes with protective equipment so as to help prevent injuries.
-In 2012, the BLS stated that employment for physicians and surgeons was expected to grow 18% by 2022 overall.
+The BLS stated that employment for physicians and surgeons was expected to grow 14% between 2014 and 2024 overall.